dvespasiani/atac-seq-preprocessing/README.md

 ### Peak calling
 To call peaks of chromatin accessiblity I am using MACS2 on Tn5-shifted BAM files.
 MACS2 parameters are defined as per ENCODE.
 ## Quality controls
-Here I am listing a series of QCs the snakemake pipeline will automatically run for you plus some others you can perform by running some executables scripts within the `bin/` directory.
-Some of these QCs come from the deeptools suite of commands, check out the [deepTools manual](https://deeptools.readthedocs.io/en/develop/index.html) for a complete understanding. <br/>
+Here I am listing all the QCs that are generated with this pipeline.
+Some of them are part of the snakemake pipeline and so you dont need to run extra scripts, while others are based oin custom scripts and can be run after the preprocessing steps are completed. automatically run for you plus some others you can perform on top of these.
+All the QCs I am generating extra are, by default, located in the `out/preprocessing/plot/atac-seq-qc` directory.
+You can change this if you want to. <br/>

-All the QCs I am generating extra are by default located in the `out/preprocessing/plot/atac-seq-qc` directory.
-You can change this if you want to.
+To perform the extra QC steps, you can either run the executable scripts contained in the `bin/` directory independently (see below), or you can just run the `utils/get-qcs.py` script.
+This script is a wrapper which simply calls each of the other executables using the default paths that are parsed from the config yaml files.

 ### Get peak and read counts
 Use `./bin/get-counts.sh -i <input_dir> -o <out_file>`  to obtain number of reads/peaks for each `*.bam$` and `*narrowPeak` file within the respective `out/preprocessing/` directories.
 ### Estimate library complexity